cgrace0044/rock-paper-scissors/README.md

 ![User Menu](docs/readme_images/options_menu_error_message.webp)

 ### Instructions
-- If the user presses `2` and enters they will be shown the game instructions.
+- If the user presses `2` and enter they will be shown the game instructions.
 - The instructions are surrounded by a box border to make them clear and easy to read.
 - From the instructions menu you can either select play by pressing `1` or quit by pressing `2`.

 ![Instructions](docs/readme_images/instructions.webp)

 ### Leaderboard
-- If the user presses `3` and enters they will be taken to the leaderboard.
+- If the user presses `3` and enter they will be taken to the leaderboard.
 - From the leaderboard you can either select play by pressing `1` or quit by pressing `2`.

 ![leaderboard](docs/readme_images/leaderboard.webp)

 ### Game Features
-- Once the user selects to play the game, game 1 is launched and the user will be asked to select their hand i.e. Paper, Rock or Scissors:
+- Once the user selects to play the game, game 1 is launched and the user will be asked to select their hand i.e. `Paper`, `Rock` or `Scissors`:

 ![Play Game](docs/readme_images/play_game.webp)